Watercolors by Kiley Busko

-We recently had the opportunity to be featured in Picture Framing Magazine’s Sports Memorabilia Issue with our Michael Jordan Custom Shadowbox showcased as the “Design of the Month.”
+The Michael Jordan custom shadowbox we completed was featured as the “Design of the Month” in Picture Framing Magazine’s October 2021 Sports Memorabilia issue.
 This project challenged our creativity with both the size and nature of the items to be preserved, not to mention sourcing materials during the pandemic.
 It’s a nice compliment that our efforts were recognized in an industry-focused publication.

 Local Artists Collaborate on the Beauty of South Dakota in New Exhibition